Community

 Hackney School of Food

-The Trustees of the Axis Foundation were delighted to support them with a donation of £1,200 to purchase kitchen equipment including a fridge, dishwasher, cutlery and plates for their new garden room where they’ll deliver food and food-growing education to children, families and vulnerable people in their local area.
+The Trustees of the Axis Foundation were delighted to support them with a donation of £1,200 to purchase kitchen equipment including a fridge, dishwasher, cutlery and plates for their new Garden Room where they’ll deliver food and food-growing education to children, families and vulnerable people in their local area.
 The new space will also be a hub for community events and meals, helping to bring together the local community around delicious, healthy meals.

 More about Hackney School of Food